 Vision and research areas

-CCBIO aims to discover, validate and translate functional cancer biomarkers to improve our understanding of tumor mechanisms, promote early diagnosis of aggressive phenotypes, and support cost-effective and responsible treatment of cancer.
+CCBIO aims to discover, validate and translate functional cancer biomarkers to improve our understanding of tumor mechanisms, promote early diagnosis of aggressive tumor phenotypes, and support cost-effective and responsible treatment of cancer.

-CCBIO is focusing on tumor-microenvironment interactions in primary and metastatic lesions, and how tissue context can educate and define aggressive tumor features and predict cancer progression patterns.
-The center is studying how cross-talk between tumor cells and components in the tumor microenvironment reflect cancer complexity and heterogeneity and determine cancer prognosis, beyond what is given by description of genetic alterations in tumor cells.
+CCBIO is focusing on tumor microenvironment interactions in primary and metastatic lesions, and how tissue context can educate and define aggressive tumor features and predict cancer behavior.
+The center is studying how crosstalk between tumor cells and components in the tumor microenvironment reflects cancer complexity and heterogeneity and determine cancer prognosis, beyond what is given by description of genetic alterations in tumor cells.

-CCBIO concentrates on the following overlapping and fully integrated programs:
+CCBIO concentrates on the following overlapping and integrated programs:

 1. Mechanisms of Tumor-Microenvironment Interactions (Basic Studies)

-2. Exploration and Validation of Cancer Biomarkers (Biomarker Validation)
+2. Exploration and Validation of Cancer Biomarkers (Biomarker Discovery)

-3. Clinical Applications and Trial Studies (Clinical Studies)
+3. Clinical Applications and Early Trials (Clinical Studies)